github/codeql/docs/language/codeql-language-guides/codeql-for-java/codeql-library-for-java.rst

 Abstract syntax tree
 --------------------

 Classes in this category represent abstract syntax tree (AST) nodes, that is, statements (class ``Stmt``) and expressions (class ``Expr``).
-For a full list of expression and statement types available in the standard QL library, see ":doc:`Abstract syntax tree classes for working with Java programs <abstract-syntax-tree-classes-for-working-with-go-programs>`."
+For a full list of expression and statement types available in the standard QL library, see ":doc:`Abstract syntax tree classes for working with Java programs <abstract-syntax-tree-classes-for-working-with-java-programs>`."

 Both ``Expr`` and ``Stmt`` provide member predicates for exploring the abstract syntax tree of a program: